Afternoon Tea dates will be posted at 10 am on the following dates:

 Fee: $25.00

-The Rosemary House is excited to offer this 10 month immersive herbalism course beginning in January 2025 and running through October 2025.
-This class combines herbal pioneer and superstar Rosemary Gladstar's Science and Art of Herbalism Correspondence Material with Susanna Reppert's years of herbal experience.
+The Rosemary House is excited to offer this 10 month immersive herbalism course beginning in January 2026 and running through October 2026.
+This class, now in its 5th year, combines herbal pioneer and superstar Rosemary Gladstar's Science and Art of Herbalism Correspondence Material with Susanna Reppert's years of herbal experience.
 All participants will receive Rosemary's highly esteemed course (valued at $375).
 If you already own her course, we will happily deduct that from the cost of our program.

 Practical Herbalism is the unique blend of extensive information and full sensory experience in the classroom and the garden.
 The Rosemary House which serves as the "campus" for this course is the not so silent teacher/partner in the program providing a venue that offers the herbs to see, touch, taste and smell while learning.
 A Way of Life Practical Herbalism Course teaches not just medicinal herbalism but dips into gardening, crafting, culinary and lifestyle tips with herbs.